arussellk/arussellk.github.io/_posts/2022-08-28-timezones.md

 2. Convert the UTC datetime to the user's timezone for display. (e.g., `2022-01-08T10:45:00.000Z -> 2022-01-08T03:45:00-07:00`.)

-// This is a bit of a strawman.
-Just highlight that for transactions, the
-// "user's" timezone for display is the timezone the user was experiencing when
-// the transaction happened.
-This advice is sufficient for keeping track of a a single point in time (e.g., when does the meeting start), but it is not an exhaustive list of advice.
-The purpose of this post is to demonstrate an example of when storing just a UTC datetime is not sufficient and give a useful analogy for how to consider dates in your application in the future.
+This advice is good for keeping track of a single point in time (e.g., when does the meeting start), but sometimes working with timezones is slightly more complicated.
+The purpose of this post is to explain a situation that I encountered where it took some extra effort to convert the UTC datetime from the database to the appropriate timezone for display.

 This post assumes ...
 ISO_8601
 This post uses JavaScript and moment.js for code examples.
 You can go to ...